aimeetacchi/Angular2/README.md

 # Angular2
 Angular Projects and Tutorials I've done so I can get an understanding of how it all works.

+Tidied up repo, removed old directories - 12/01/17
+All Angular code will be in Angular4 Repo now.

 ===============

-myFirstProject - Building my first Angular project without Tut.
-(Updated Version in Angular 4 Repo)

 Classes with ngclass and ngstyle